Are you planning an initiative that enhances the well-being of Milton residents? The Milton Community Connections Grant (MCCG) may be able to help.

 What types of applicants are not eligible for funding?

-Here are some examples of groups and activities that are not eligible for the Milton Community Connections Grant:
+Examples of groups and activities that are not eligible include:

 • Businesses and nonprofits that support businesses.